Introduction: How to Get Dog Poop Out of Carpet

 Step 2: Blot the Stain

-Here’s a step-by-step guide to blotting:
+Here’s a simple guide to help you blot:

 Step 3: Apply a Cleaning Solution